FxScouts review services independently to help you make informed decisions.

 Forex brokers who do not hold an ODP licence are in contravention of the regulations and can be liquidated at the request of the FSCA, as happened to JP Markets in September 2020 (see image above).

-These new requirements have put the FSCA firmly in charge of the Forex industry in South Africa and will provide a much safer and more secure environment for traders.
+These new requirements have firmly established the FSCA as the primary regulator of the Forex industry in South Africa, providing a safer and more secure environment for traders.

 How Do I Find Out If A Forex Broker Is FSCA Regulated?

-All Forex brokers that are regulated by the FSCA are required to publish their Financial Service Provider (FSP) number on their website.
-KhweziTrade is a popular South African Forex broker, and we can see from the bottom of their website that their FSP number is 44816:
+All Forex brokers that the FSCA regulates are required to publish their Financial Service Provider (FSP) number on their website.
+FP Markets is a popular South African Forex broker, and we can see from the bottom of their website that their FSP number is 50926:

-Once you have the FSP number of a broker you can go use the FSCA’s search page to enter the FSP and verify that the broker is indeed licenced.
-You can see below that we have entered KhweziTrade’s FSP as listed on their website.
+Once you have the FSP number of a broker, you can use the FSCA’s search page to enter the FSP and verify that the broker is indeed licenced.
+Below, we entered FP Markets’ FSP as listed on their website.

-Once we submit the FSP number via the FSCA’s search page, we can see that there is a company called Khwezi Financial Services (Pty) Ltd with that FSP number.
+Once we submit the FSP number via the FSCA’s search page, we can see that there is a company called FP Markets with that FSP number.

 A broker having a legal name different to their trading name is quite common, so it is sometimes difficult to search for a broker by trading name alone using this service.
 When you can, use the FSP number, or legal name if you know it.

-If we click on the Details button, we then have a full overview of Khwezi Financial Services regulatory status:
+If we click on the Details button, we then have a full overview of FP Markets’ regulatory status:

 If you are ever unsure whether a broker is FSCA regulated, the FSCA search page is the best place to find out.
 Be aware that some bad brokers will use names similar to licenced financial services companies so as to confuse people.